-An Accessible Hike From Quito’s Cable Car
+An Accessible but Challenging Hike From Quito’s Cable Car

 Just north of Quito, Ecuador’s capital city, the Pichincha Volcano towers above the city and last covered it with ashes in 1999.
 It gave its name to the Province of Pichincha that Quito belongs to.